mobify/mobifyjs/www/examples/index.md

     blocks for other templates to override.

 * **src/scss/pages/_home.scss*** contains the [SCSS](http://sass-lang.com/) used
     on the homepage.is where the mobile stylesheets exist.
-We used SCSS instead of regular
+We used SCSS instead instead of CSS.
+You will need to [install Compass](http://compass-style.org/) to if you want to recompile the stylesheet. **Note:** In your own projects, you are free to use CSS or any other CSS preprocessor you like.

 ----